gdagger/Belly-Button-Challenge/README.md

 <br>

 For the additional bonus, I added the gauge chart that plots the weekly washing frequency of the selected individual.
-I had difficulty figuring out how to add this to a separate "bonus.js" file due to the way I structured my code, particularly since the "optionChanged" function was already defined in the main file.
+I had difficulty figuring out how to add this to a separate "bonus.js" file due to the way I organized my code, particularly since the "optionChanged" function was already defined in the main file.
 I found it more straightforward to include it in the original "createCharts" function.
 I created a version that shows the *wfreq* value for the selected individual on the indicator.
 Since all of these values appeared to be integers, I felt it made more sense to label each "step" on the gauge by discrete integer values rather than the fairly ambiguous ranges depicted in the image.
 On its own, this function correctly creates the charts when a sample ID is entered as an argument, but at this point is not connected to the dropdown menu or selection and must be changed within the app.js file itself.